ATLANTA — Data presented here suggest that HIV-positive men who have sex with men are increasingly aware of their infections.

 In both years, HIV prevalence and awareness increased with age, but HIV prevalence did not change from 2008 to 2011 in any age group.
 HIV prevalence was highest among blacks in both years.
 Awareness increased in all racial groups but was lowest among blacks in both years.

 “More than half of all new HIV infections are transmitted by those who are unaware of their infections,” Wejnert said.
-“It’s important for us to continue our testing efforts and to eliminate disparities and dramatically reduce HIV incidence.”
+“It’s important for us to expand our testing efforts and to eliminate disparities and dramatically reduce HIV incidence.”

 For more information: